AIRLINES require you present a pre-approved gun permit before you leave home - at check in for your flight !!

 4. A soft gun bag / sleeve.
 This is a SA LEGAL must have for your guns while traveling in the truck during your safari.
 Legally all guns must be in a bag etc i.e. concealed.

 You should not leave home without these four items.
-When you are crawling over rocks and thorns on your way to shooting that trophy you will thank me for this.
+When you are crawling over rocks and thorns on your way to shooting that trophy you will thank us for this.

 A bi pod is not something we just suggest; it SHOULD BE part of your shooting system.
-The Harris bi pod is a good one and you will need the one that extends the longest.
-Expanding Harris type bi-pods on rifles are a must to have but they must be NO shorter than 28 or 30" due to the grass at times being tall.
-You will be able to shoot lying down or sitting/kneeling depending on the situation.
-I suggest you take along shooting sticks; we do have them here but if you buy a set of your own BEFORE you go and practice with them this will help.
-I DO recommend the ULTREC TRI POD.
+Latest is BOG tripod system which extends from sitting to standing and works well or The Harris bi pod.
+Bi or tri-pods on rifles are a must to have but they must be NO shorter than 28 or 30" due to the grass at times being tall.
+You will be rarely shoot lying down.
+Sitting is most common shot here.
+We suggest you take along shooting sticks; we do have them here but if you buy a set of your own BEFORE you go and practice with them this will help.
+We do recommend the BOG or ULTREC TRI POD.
 The tri pod ensures steady shots.
 Go to www.ultec.com. ~$100 may make the difference in your shooting.
 Great product and adjusts to your shooting height.
 There are many good quality shooting sticks on the market today, invest in a good TRI- POD system whatever you think best for you.
-Again, the most important is to have a Bipod and Sticks !
+Again, the most important is to have a Bipod and Tri or bi - pod for standing shots.

-We recommend a bolt action (by South Africa law semi autos are NOT allowed) 4-14/16 power or LARGER scope sighted rifle of minimum .270 equivalent.
+We recommend a bolt action 4-14/16 power or LARGER scope sighted rifle of minimum .270 equivalent.
+By South African law semi autos are NOT allowed.
 The South African legal minimum for large plains game is .270 caliber.
 Check that you have 2 - 3 pounds trigger pull and not more.
 The best rifle is your tried and trusted shooter you have killed game with and NOT a brand new rifle.
-Take the gun you shoot best.
+Bring the gun you shoot best.

-Most hunters bring 7mm , 300 win mag, 3006.
+Most hunters bring 7mm , 300 win mag or 3006.
 There is no need to over gun on plains game in Africa, shot placement is more important than a big caliber rifle that you may “flinch” when you pull or jerk the trigger.
 We have a bench rest and targets for sighting in when you arrive.
-Long distance airline travel causes weapon & scope screws to come lose, please lock tight all before your departure.
+Long distance airline travel causes weapon stock & scope screws to come lose, so please lock tight all before your departure.

 HELPFUL SHOOTING ACCESSORY: